mitmproxy/mitmproxy/README.md

 The installation instructions are [here](https://docs.mitmproxy.org/stable/overview-installation).
 If you want to install from source, see [CONTRIBUTING.md](./CONTRIBUTING.md).

-``wii u instalation docs are avaliable, Homebrewed Wii U Required``
+``Wii U instalation docs are avaliable, Homebrewed Wii U Required``

 ## Documentation & Help